• Skip to primary navigation

 Making It Ahead of Time

-Red Beans & Rice are ideal for making ahead of time.
+Red Beans & Rice is an ideal one pot recipe to make ahead of time.
 A night in the fridge will make those rich savory flavors even deeper!
 To reheat, place beans on the stove over a low heat.
 Stir in ½ to 1 cup water.
 Then stir occasionally while heating to keep the beans from sticking.

 Storing & Freezing

-Louisiana Red Beans & Rice leftovers keep nicely in the refrigerator for 4-5 days if covered tightly.
+Louisiana Red Beans & Rice leftovers keep nicely in the refrigerator for 4-5 days if covered in an airtight container.
 They are also freezer friendly.
 Just cool completely and store in a freezer proof container for up to 3 months.

 Red beans & Rice makes a classic comfort meal when served with cornbread or toasted french bread.